la2050/archive/_organizations/new-roads-school.md

       https://challenge.la2050.org/entry/uptogood-developing-tomorrows-impact-storytellers-and-campaigners-for-our-collective-future
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      New Roads School is a college prep program with a unique focus on social justice and the arts, from which a richly diverse student population develops independent thinking and expanding curiosity.
 title: New Roads School
-uri: /organizations/new-roads-school/
 extrapolated_project_ids:
   - '6102167'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    UPTOGOOD: Developing tomorrow's impact storytellers and campaigners for our collective future
-project_titles:
-  - >-
-    UPTOGOOD: Developing tomorrow's impact storytellers and campaigners for our collective future
-project_titles_from_project_ids:
   - >-
     UPTOGOOD: Developing tomorrow's impact storytellers and campaigners for our collective future